Photo Session Info

 If your pup is a fashionista, I have scores of doggy clothes, jewelry and furniture to complete her look.
 If your little guy (or girl) prefers to romp in the yard and/or beach and is rarely seen without a ball in his mouth, I'm ready for that too.

-What To Do In Preparation For The Day Of The Shoot
+How Preparation For The Day Of The Shoot

-*Remember that a tired dog is a happy dog, so please walk, run or play with your pup for at least 30 minutes right before your shoot.
+*Remember that a tired dog is a happy dog, so please walk, run or play with your pup for at least 30 minutes right before your scheduled shoot.

 *The water can be quite enticing to your pet, so if we're going to the beach, bringing a brush and a towel (maybe one for each of you) is a good idea-- just in case.